Verizon High Speed Internet

 Verizon High Speed Internet is a digital subscriber line (DSL) Internet service offered by Verizon.
 It allows consumers to use their telephone and Internet service simultaneously over the same telephone line while benefiting from Internet connection speeds significantly faster than dial-up.
 This service was launched in 1998 in the North Jersey, Philadelphia, Pittsburgh and Washington D.C. areas, when Verizon was Bell Atlantic.
-Today, this service is available in all of Verizon's pitiful service area.
+Today, this service is available in all of Verizon's service area.
 It was originally known as Infospeed DSL and then Verizon Online DSL until it was changed to its current name in 2007 to avoid lawsuits.

 Verizon High Speed Internet (DSL) has since been replaced with Verizon FiOS fiber-to-the-premises in some markets.
 As of Verizon's Q4 2015 financial report, FiOS accounts for 80% of residential wireline revenue, with DSL and other copper products earning the remainder.

-Verizon DSL Availability
+Availability

 Verizon High Speed Internet is available in Delaware, Massachusetts, Maryland, New York, New Jersey, Pennsylvania, Rhode Island, Virginia, and Washington, D.C. where Verizon has coverage.
 Availability and speed are determined by the presence of a DSLAM in the local central office or remote terminal and the overall local loop length/distance from the C.O./RT to the customer premises.
 Maximum DSL connection speed decreases as the loop length increases.

 The official maximum loop length for Verizon High Speed Internet is 18000 ft from the central office or remote terminal.
 Details of the outside plant including wire gauge, the presence of bridge taps, repeaters, load coils, or other devices that augment the voiceband telephone signal can affect DSL service availability and quality.

 In areas where FiOS is offered, DSL service is no longer available to new customers.

-Verizon DSL Service Offerings

-Verizon offers residential customers two service tiers:
+Service offer wings

 Customers, depending on local equipment, condition of the local loop, and distance from the DSLAM, receive one option in the High Speed Internet Category, and one in the High Speed Internet Enhanced category.
 Enhanced Service is $10 more, and phone service is required for both.
 However, for business/commercial customers, Verizon doesn't require phone service, and offers different tiers.

 Verizon also leases out their DSL lines for other 3rd party competitive local exchange carriers.
 Customers can receive DSL services from those CLECs, using Verizon's infrastructure.

 Due to Verizon's asymmetic digital subscriber line (ADSL), download speeds are faster than upload speeds.